explodes/android-empty-shell/README.md

  ![Empty Shell][shell]

-*This project features all of the core of the business logic that I use in my applications.*
+*This project features all of the core framework-configuration that I use in my applications.*

 Some of the features included are: